 I’m saying this now (and preaching to myself) because too many of us are losing our religion in the current presidential campaign—which promises to grow more divisive before Election Day.
 It’s not just political commentators who are screaming at each other like banshees on Sunday-morning talk shows; Christians are unfriending each other on Facebook because campaign rhetoric has grown so hateful.
 We can’t even eat a chicken sandwich without triggering a war of words.

-1. Love people regardless of their political views.
+I propose we make some attitude adjustments so we can reflect Christ both during the campaign season and after Nov.
+6—regardless of whether Obama or Romney wins.1.
+Love people regardless of their political views.
 I’m involved in a Christian ministry that confronts the abuse of women globally.
 Yet there are many people in the secular arena, including Hollywood celebrities such as Susan Sarandon and George Clooney, who share my concern about domestic violence and sex trafficking.
 Recently, I had to face the ugly fact that I had made bitter judgments against these people because of their left-leaning views.
 How can I be a vessel of Christ’s love if my heart is full of hate?

 2. Quit making politicians into gods.
 At the root of today’s angry rhetoric is the mistaken idea that politics can solve our moral problems.
 Christians in the United States, especially since the early 1980s, have embraced an unhealthy infatuation with presidents and political power.
 We clamor for a King Saul to save us when God wants us to trust Him alone.